 The old captain had shouted at the dragon and the dragon shouted back.
 Soren hadn’t understood a word at the time.
-But he understand exactly what was being spoken now, even if he couldn’t put it into words.
+But he understood exactly what was being spoken now, even if he couldn’t put it into words.

 He returned the sword to its sheath and took the charm of Imya in his hand, slipping the necklace over his head.
-He waited for wight to lunge at him one last time before stepping, just enough to dodge its claws, and pressing the icon into its forehead.
+He waited for the wight to lunge at him one last time before stepping, just enough to dodge its claws, and pressing the icon into its forehead.
 The symbol glowed – shone – as if the sun was there in the room with them.
-It burned into Soren’s hand as the Wight let out a foul shriek, the darkness in its eyes turned to light.
+It burned into Soren’s hand as the wight let out a foul shriek, the darkness in its eyes turned to light.

 From its eyes outward, the thing turned to dust and fell to the floor.
 Then, another wind that smelled like foul breath swept through the room, taking the dust up and out of the temple.